-Users who are not familiar with a command line interface (CLI) or graphical user interface (GUI) may want to know the pros and cons of each to help determine which will work best for them.
-Others may simply be curious about differences between the two.
+Users who are not familiar with a command line interface (CLI) or graphical user interface (GUI) may want to know the pros and cons of each to help determine what works best for them.
+Others may be curious about differences between the two.
 With a heavy focus on file commands and manipulation, the following table illustrates which interface has the advantage in certain categories and why.

 |Topic||Command line (CLI)||GUI|

 |Ease||Due to a higher degree of memorization and familiarity needed for operation and navigation, new users find operating a command line interface more difficult than a GUI.||Because a GUI is much more visually intuitive, new users almost always pick up this interface faster than a CLI.|

 |Control||Users have more control over both the file and operating systems in a command line interface.
 For example, users can copy a specific file from one location to another with a one-line command.||Although a GUI offers ample access to the file and operating systems, advanced tasks may still need to utilize the command line.|